ylainerabanera/PASS-ASCD-SYSTEM/README.md

 - Only the admin user can access the system.
 - Create faculties, rooms, courses, sets, and subjects first.
 - Create schedules after master data is ready.
-- Use the Timetables page to open generated timetable views.
+- Use the Timetables page to open generated timetable views by faculty, room, or course/year/set.
 - Use the Reports page for faculty load, availability, conflicts, room utilization, and batch export.
+- Export timetable PDFs to get the visual timetable on page 1 and the schedule summary on page 2.

 ## Notes